 Classic Plus Extras: a savory (as a opposed to sweet) sandwich with any type of bread, “butter,” and real Wisconsin cheese (multiple cheeses accepted) plus unlimited additional ingredients.
 However, the interior ingredients must still be at least 60% cheese.

 Classic Dessert: any kind of bread, “butter,” and real Wisconsin cheese (multiple cheeses accepted) plus additional ingredients to create an overall sweet (as opposed to savory) flavor that would be best served as a “dessert” grilled cheese sandwich.
 However, the interior ingredients must still be at least 60% cheese.

 “Open”: during the special heat for competitors aged 12-17, Amateur-Young Chef competitors may prepare either the Classic, Classic Plus One, Classic Plus Extras, or Classic Dessert sandwich as defined above.
 A Young Chefs must be accompanied by an adult during the competition.

 The top three scores for each category will be declared first, second, and third place winners for both Professional, Amateur, and Young Chef classifications.
-Winners will receive various prizes described under the Prizes section.
+Winners will receive various prizes.
 The Lorin Toepper “Best of Show” will be awarded by the judges for the most outstanding grilled cheese sandwich of the Wisconsin Grilled Cheese Championship for the Professional categories.
 All Young Chef competitors will receive a participation ribbon regardless of the outcome of that special heat.